johndunne2019/pands-problem-set/README.md

 **3. Solution_3.py**

 This file contains my solution to problem 3 in the Problem Set which prints all numbers between 1,000 and 10,000 that are divisible by 6 but not divisible by 12.
-In this solution I established a range of numbers between 1,000 and 10,000 and used an if statement to check the conditions outlined in the program.
+In this solution I established a range of numbers between 1,000 and 10,000 and used an if statement within a for loop to check the conditions outlined in the program.
 I used the "and" keyword to check both conditions in one line of code.
 I checked the conditions of the if statement by using the modulo operator to check the remainder when each number in the range was divided by 6 and 12.
 From my additional reading I learnt that the modulo operator yields the remainder of the division of the first argument by the second argument.
 Using modulo I was able to ask in the if statement for numbers whose remainder when divided by six was zero and the remainder when divided by twelve was not zero to be printed.
+The for loop runs for each number in the range and the results of the modulo operation are printed as output.

 **Further reading and references**
 * I wrote this program drawing on learnings from lectures and from extra reading detailed below